Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-luck-legends/roll/lucky-lions/rules/_index.md

 ## Zoo Cards

-{{<  rules-image-sidebar src="zoo_cards.webp" alt="The different parts of a Zoo Card and how to use its cycle to find the best animal in a battle." >}}
+{{< rules/rules-image-sidebar src="zoo_cards.webp" alt="The different parts of a Zoo Card and how to use its cycle to find the best animal in a battle." >}}

 A Zoo Card states how **valuable** animals are this turn.
 It also shows a **number**: how many points it's worth.